1. Fees cover the costs of making the content accessible

 Fees for JSTOR collections have remained unchanged since 1997, even though additional content is added each year with the “moving wall.”
 Fees for access vary based on the type and size of institution; many institutions even have free access (see item #4).

 Every library in our network of more than 10,000 institutions worldwide is authorized to provide access to the content on JSTOR for walk-in users for free.
-Public libraries, such as Boston Public or the San Francisco Public, may provide off-site access to library card holders.
-Libraries may also utilize JSTOR for electronic interlibrary loan, providing a way for people to gain access even if their local libraries don’t participate in JSTOR.
+Participating libraries may also use JSTOR for electronic interlibrary loan, providing a way for patrons to gain access even if their local libraries are not JSTOR participants.

-More than 1,500 institutions in Africa and other developing nations receive access to JSTOR free of charge or for steeply reduced fees through our African Access Initiative and Developing Nations Access Initiative programs.
+More than 1,500 institutions in Africa and in low-income nations in other continents receive access to JSTOR free of charge or for steeply reduced fees through our JSTOR Access Initiative program.
 This is made possible through a combination of philanthropic support and the fees paid by libraries in other countries around the world, as well as publishers’ eagerness to support this work.
 You can read about the history of our work in this area and a discussion of how we moved beyond access to impact.

 5. JSTOR supports data and text mining